- Healthcare Advisory

-Greg graduated from the University of Warwick in 2004 with a BSc in Psychology.
+Gregory graduated from the University of Warwick in 2004 with a BSc in Psychology.
 He then spent over a decade working for the Royal College of Psychiatrists, culminating in several years as an Analyst in the Policy Unit.
-As well as successfully leading on various policy areas, Greg co-authored the final report of the independent Commission on Acute Adult Psychiatric Care.
+As well as successfully leading on various policy areas, he co-authored the final report of the independent Commission on Acute Adult Psychiatric Care.

-Greg is a keen writer and has been published in The Guardian, The British Journal of Hospital Medicine and The Lancet.
-He is an elected member of the Law Society’s Junior Lawyers Division, where he has organised conferences for LPC students and significantly contributed to government consultation responses.
-He has guest-lectured postgraduate students at UCL about the relationship between public policy and research, and spoke at the 2016 RCPsych International Congress about mental health policy development.
+Gregory is a keen writer and has been published in The Guardian, The British Medical Journal and The Lancet.
+He was a member of the Law Society’s Junior Lawyers Division Executive Committee from 2016 – 2020, where he wrote consultation responses which influenced national policy.
+Gregory has guest-lectured postgraduate students at UCL about the relationship between public policy and research, and spoke at the 2016 RCPsych International Congress about mental health policy development.

 - BSc (Hons) Psychology (2:1) – 2004